Social Security Disability requirements for work and disability Benefits

 What happens if my claim is denied?

-If the SSA decides that you do not meet eligibility requirements and denies your claim, which happens in approximately two out of three cases, you have the ability to appeal this decision.
-An appeal must be filed within 60 days of receiving a written notice from the SSA that a claim has been denied.
+If the SSA decides that you do not meet eligibility requirements and denies your claim, you can appeal this decision.
+This happens in approximately two out of three cases.
+An appeal must be filed within 60 days of receiving a written notice that a claim has been denied.
 There are four levels of appeals: reconsideration, hearing, Appeals Council review and Federal Court review.
 The letter sent from the SSA regarding a denied application will include information on how to file an appeal.

-In addition to ensuring your claim is filed properly, including all pertinent information and evidence needed by the SSA to make an accurate determination of your eligibility, an attorney can provide essential guidance and representation in the event that a claim is denied and appeal is required.
-Find out how Napoli Shkolnik PLLC can help you with your claim by contacting our office today.
+An attorney can ensure your claim is filed properly.
+Ensuring it includes all pertinent information and evidence needed by the SSA to make an accurate determination of your eligibility.
+An attorney can also provide essential guidance and representation if a claim is denied and appeal is required.
+Find out how Napoli Shkolnik PLLC can help you fulfill the social security disability requirements of your claim by contacting our office today.